lra/mackup/README.md

 `mackup uninstall`

-Revert any synced config file to its original state, and delete the Mackup folder in Dropbox.
+Revert any synced config file to its original state, and delete the Mackup folder in your backup directory.
 This will revert your system at pre-Mackup state.

 `mackup -h`